The Coastal Isles and the Okefenokee Feature

 Jekyll Island: Originally the exclusive winter retreat of America's exceptionally rich, this village of mansion-size "cottages" is now open to all.

-Go for a ride: Jekyll Island has 20 mi of paved bike paths that traverse salt marshes, maritime forests, beaches, and the island's National Historic Landmark District.
+Go for a ride: Jekyll Island has 20 miles of paved bike paths that traverse salt marshes, maritime forests, beaches, and the island's National Historic Landmark District.

 Fodor's Trip Planning Ideas